Amanuel3065/Prompt_for_jobDescription/README.md

 * <mark> This projects aims to provide a custom API with two ends.
 One of the ends gives scores to news and the other extracts features from job descriptions using prompts.
 It utilizes Co:here NLP toolkit which provides LLM. </mark>

+* API endpoints are written in python in the app.py file.

 ---

 ## INSTALLATION GUIDE